 "Packing the emergency kit a few weeks before the wedding leaves room for little error," advises Robin Jenkins, a full-time special event planner, coordinator and consultant at Brown Bird Events in Pennsylvania.
 "This allows you to think clearly and objectively about what you need."

 Who Should Hold the Emergency Kit?

-Don't worry about keeping track of your emergency kit on the day of wedding, because you'll have plenty of other things to focus on.
+Don't worry about keeping track of your emergency kit on the day of the wedding, because you'll have plenty of other things to focus on.
 Instead, ask someone close to you to keep track of your essentials.
-"Before the wedding, give your emergency kit to someone who is responsible, trustworthy and dependable," suggests Linda Ferguson, Wedding and Event Sales Manager for Hotel Viking.
+"Before the wedding, give your emergency kit to someone who is responsible, trustworthy and dependable," suggests Linda Ferguson, wedding and event sales manager for Hotel Viking, a century-old hotel located in historic Newport, Rhode Island.
 "This could be the maid of honor, a best friend or a family member."

 If you've hired a wedding planner or day-of coordinator, they can also hold onto your wedding day emergency kit.
 What matters most is that you trust whoever's in charge of your essentials—that way, you'll enjoy your wedding day stress-free.

 Samantha Iacia contributed to the reporting of this article.